The Butter and Egg Man (1928 film): Plot

-Peter Jones (Jack Mulhall), a small-town hotel clerk from Chillicothe, Ohio, dreams not of tending keys and ledgers, but of conquering Broadway as a theatrical producer.
-When a fast-talking showman named Jack McLure (William Demarest) checks into the hotel, Peter sees his big chance.
+Peter Jones, a small-town hotel clerk from Chillicothe, Ohio, dreams not of tending keys and ledgers, but of conquering Broadway as a theatrical producer.
+When a fast-talking showman named Jack McLure checks into the hotel, Peter sees his big chance.
 He convinces his doting grandmother to mortgage the family inn, raising $25,000 to follow his fantasy to New York.

-In the big city, McLure and his producing partner Joe Lehman (Sam Hardy) are in dire straits.
+In the big city, McLure and his producing partner Joe Lehman are in dire straits.
 Their backer—a bootlegger—has just been pinched by the police, leaving them with a dud of a play, no money to open it, and mounting debts.
-Lehman’s wife, the overbearing and talentless Fanny Lehman (Gertrude Astor), offers to bankroll them—on the outrageous condition that she star in the leading role.
-Knowing this would doom the show, the partners place their last hope in their real lead, Mary Martin (Greta Nissen), a talented and striking young actress with a real chance of winning over an audience.
+Lehman's wife, the overbearing and talentless Fanny Lehman, offers to bankroll them—on the outrageous condition that she star in the leading role.
+Knowing this would doom the show, the partners place their last hope in their real lead, Mary Martin, a talented and striking young actress with a real chance of winning over an audience.

 Into this chaos strolls Peter Jones, eager and earnest.
 The partners at first mistake him for a tourist and brush him off.
 But Peter checks into the Astor Hotel, where fate throws him into the path of Mary Martin.
 She finds him amusing and charming in his small-town sincerity, unaware that he's arrived with real money and ambitions.

 When the producers discover Peter's bankroll, they scramble to part him from it.
 As unpaid actors and creditors clamor at the office door, Peter teeters—hesitant to write the check.
 But under pressure and persuasion, he signs away the full $25,000 to finance the show.